subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-certification-compliant.md

 Scope
 - No exam content is reproduced.
 We paraphrase public outlines and point to official pages.
-- Hands‑on steps reuse this repository’s backlog and deliverables.
+- Hands‑on steps reuse this repository's backlog and deliverables.

 ## How to use this guide
 - Choose your role or target exam, then complete the tasks in the corresponding track.